ianhecker/Cryptocurrency-Study/index.md

 **E**thereum **V**irtual **M**achine Bytecode is specially designed assembly code by the Ethereum project to be run by miners on the Ethereum network.

 ## Smart Contract Verification
-### Formal Verification
+### Attacks on Smart Contracts
 The semantics of Smart Contracts needs to be ensured to be exactly as imagined by developers.
 After committing to a blockchain, the contract will be immutable.
 The most famous attack on the Ethereum platform:

 + Re-entrance Attack
-    + In 2016, an attack occured against the DAO, or **D**ecentralized **A**utonomous **O**rganization.
+    + In 2016, an exploit occured of a DAO contract, or **D**ecentralized **A**utonomous **O**rganization.
 The DAO was created as an open-source crowd-funding platform that would vote on projects to fund.
 The attack used recursive re-entrance via a call to the DAO contract to siphon off a third of all the ether, 3.6 million, into a seperate DAO account.
-The account had a 28 day holding period, as specified by the DAO contract, and was subsequently recovered [[9]](#references) [[10]](#references).
+The account had a 28 day holding period, as specified per the original DAO contract, and was subsequently recovered through a forking of the blockchain by the Ethereum community [[9]](#references) [[10]](#references).

+### Formal Verification
-In order to prevent attacks or contract errors semantics must be proven with proofs beforehand.
+In order to prevent attacks or contract errors, semantics should be proven mathematically beforehand.
 + Scilla uses a tool called Coq to translate Scilla into a functional language called Gallina to verify semantics [[4]](#references).
 + In [Formal Verification of Smart Contracts](https://dl.acm.org/citation.cfm?id=2993611), it  outlines a framework to analyze and verify contracts' runtime and correctness through translation to F*, a functional language [[11]](#references).